jekyllup/jekyll-theme-massively/events.md

 ## Invited Talks and Presentations

+### 2021 DFSI Seminars
+Seminars @ DS@UP🚀 - Data Science for Society Seminar Series #DS4SocietySeminar

+We are kicking off the 2021 Data Science for Society Seminar Series.
+This year promises to be another set of great speakers tha cover research, practice and policy related to Data Science within our society.
+We look forward to having you at our seminar series.

+The dates of the series as well as some of the speakers are now available below.
+If you want to be updated on the seminar series, please sign up to the [DS@UP Newsletter](https://tinyletter.com/datascience-up/).
+You can also access our 2020 archive [here](https://www.youtube.com/playlist?list=PLSQgWNK_M4a9JDlwSOtq9gG7Z5Goxs4Zj),

 ### 2020
 * COVID19 Modelling Seminar Series - [The COVID-19 Data Conundrum - Why open should be default](https://docs.google.com/presentation/d/1xXx1ofnf5YGwWW4wkPbO5zgh23n3NYhUgIMBZL0c4Ng/edit?usp=sharing)
 * Deep Learning Indaba X South Africa - [Framework for Communicating COVID-19 Outbreak](https://docs.google.com/presentation/d/1kLakET_u7YuhqyLWCZYpaNSLbWM2NOVfR9-Ej0kqDpA/edit?usp=sharing)